“Our interventions target those areas where poverty and socio-economic indicators are below the national average”

 Dileep joined READ India in 2014 as Admin and Finance Assistant, and was later promoted to Finance Officer.
 He is responsible for day-to-day accounting, maintaining accounts in Tally/Quick Books, maintaining financial records, budgeting, managing petty cash, financial reporting, and auditing for the READ India office.
 Prior to joining READ, Dileep worked in two Chartered Accounting firms as Accounts Assistant.
 Dileep has a degree in B. Com (Honours) (Correspondence) from Delhi University.
 He is also pursuing an M.Com degree though Distance Education.

-Programme Officer – M&E
+Senior Program Officer – M&E

 Shivam joined READ in 2014.
 He is responsible for Monitoring and Evaluation of projects and their execution on field.
 His work primarily focuses on conducting baselines, impact assessments and developing evaluation frameworks for the programmes.
 He also manages activities under programmes of READ so that their effective implementation can be realized.
 He was recognized among top 50 interns of the country for exemplary contribution of work from National Human Rights Commission.
 He completed his Masters in Development Studies from Amity University and has great inclination towards giving back to the society.